-By combining large-scale field experiments with behavioral, molecular, and physiological approaches, I address questions inspired by organisms.
-My field sites are located in the Sonoran Desert as well as the Apalachicola National Forest on Florida's panhandle.
+Research interests include ant colony economics, nest architecture and the ecology of myrmecophiles (Myrmecophilidae, and spiders).
+By combining large-scale field experiments with behavioral, molecular, and physiological approaches, we address questions inspired by organisms.
+Our field sites are located in the Sonoran Desert, the Apalachicola National Forest on Florida's panhandle, and in throughout New England.

 My graduate research focused on adaptive labor allocation in a Florida seed harvesting ant (Pognomyrmex badius).
 I showed that predictable environments select for behaviorally inflexible individuals, with fixed development rates and no functional senescence.
 In essence, colonies are unable to re-allocate labor despite experimental increases in demand for labor, instead producing workers on an adaptive demographic schedule (Kwapich et al., Behavioral Ecology and Sociobiology 2013, 2015).